 44,000-Year-Old Indonesian Cave Painting Is Rewriting The History Of Art

-Scientists say they have found the oldest known figurative painting in a cave in Indonesia.
+Scientists say they have found the oldest known figurative painting, in a cave in Indonesia.
 And the stunning scene of a hunting party, painted some 44,000 years ago, is helping to rewrite the history of the origins of art.

 Until recently, the long-held story was that humans started painting in caves in Europe.
 For example, art from the Chauvet Cave in France is dated as old as 37,000 years.